mariamelsaqa/MuseumAntiTheftSystem/README.md

 - We connect the lower pins of the keypads with 4 GPIO_Input pins, GND, 3v3 respectively.
 - We connect the LCD with I2C SCL and SDA.
 - We connect the FSR with ADC (add 100k resistance) and GND.
+- We connect the ESP with Ground and GPIO_Output.

 ### Recorded Demo